DataStax-Examples/SparkBuildExamples/README.md

 ### DSE

 If you are planning to execute your Spark Application on a DSE cluster, you can use the `dse` project template which will automatically download (and use during compilation) all jars available in the DSE cluster.
 Please mind the DSE version specified in the build file; it should should match the one in your cluster.

+Please note that DSE projects templates are meant to be built with `sbt` 0.13.13 or newer.
+In case of unresolved dependencies errors, please update `sbt` and than clean `ivy` cache (with `rm ~/.ivy2/cache/com.datastax.dse/dse-spark-dependencies/` command)

 ### OSS